knotcity/svaas-sdk/README.md

 ## Calling an action

-To call a specific action use the client you just created and call the function you need.
+To call a specific action, use the client you just created and call the function you need.

 ```
 try
 {
     const resp = await SVaaS.unlockVehicle(vehicleId, unlockId);
-    resp.code; // Response code, 0 most of the time, which meed success but it can be something else to inform of other actions to take
+    resp.code; // Response code, 0 most of the time, which means success but it can be something else to inform other actions to take
     resp.message; // A descriptive message associated with the code
     resp.data; // Data requested, if any
 }